 Can you build a house without creating the blueprint?
 No. And the same goes for web design.
 Even though it’s tempting to get straight to business, it’s not that simple.
 For all but the most basic sites, a plan is necessary to ensure a logical design process.

-This article created by our team at Amelia, will explain the wireframing concept and will give you some wireframe examples to inspire you to create your own.
+This article will explain the wireframing concept and will give you some wireframe examples to inspire you to create your own.

 Defining the Concept of Wireframe